13 Inspiring Brown Ombre Hair Ideas, Shades for Your Skin Tone and Sombre Hair

 Keep your blonde ends looking fresh and bright with a purple shampoo, like Bed Head by TIGI Dumb Blonde Purple Toning Shampoo, that has violet toner to help stave away brassiness.

 MEDIUM SKIN TONES

 Some Asians and Latin Americans fall under this category as well, and a reddish-brown or deep auburn base is usually their best bet to start.
 Look into getting a mahogany-to-ginger ombré if you want to play with the redder families, or a chestnut base that lightens up to a rich golden toffee, dirty blonde or sandy blonde is also fetching and very surfer-girl chic.

-Before washing, coat hair evenly with a pre-poo tonic, such as Nexxus New York Salon Care Color Assure Pre-Wash Primer.
-It helps repel water and lock in the vibrance of those reddish pigments.
+Before washing, coat hair evenly with a pre-poo tonic, such as Nexxus Color Assure Pre-Wash Primer.
+It helps repel water and lock in the vibrancy of those reddish pigments.

 A rich, deep toffee or a true raven brown base will merge seamlessly with amber golds and beach blondes—just be mindful of the intensity, as blonde might look too jarring when not blended well with your base.
 Ruby-browns and burgundies can lighten up to scarlet or strawberry blonde as well without looking cliché.

 Dark skin with a cool undertone usually starts from an espresso, dark ash brown or coffee shade and level up to toffee or beige blonde.
 This brings out the natural flecks in your dark eyes without leaving a sallow or ashy tint around your complexion.
 Getting a brown ombré on dark hair also gives your locks some dimension and depth.